-We tried to quantify the detection limit of this method using our instrument in known bacterial species suspended in distilled non-fluorescent water, in tryptophan equivalent.
+We quantified the detection limit of this method using our instrument for known bacterial species suspended in distilled non-fluorescent water, by using a tryptophan equivalent.
 We first calibrated our instrument by creating a calibration curve, using different wavelengths found in the literature and our own maximum emission wavelength in the TLF region (. ).
-Using our spectrofluorometer's maxima as the proxy for tryptophan equivalence, we can see a significant increase in TLF in B. subtilis and E. coli suspensions at a concentration of 105 CFU/ml and in P. aeruginosa suspensions at 106 CFU/ml.
-The increase is roughly to the known 2 ppb of tryptophan equivalence, signifying that the single wavelength method applied by Sorensen, Baker and Bridgeman is capable of detecting bacteria in ~105 CFU/ml.
-Furthermore, statistical analysis has shown an ability to detect bacteria at a concentration of 103, 104 and 104 CFU/ml for B. subtilis, E. coli and P. aeruginosa respectively using the single wavelength approach.
+We could see a significant increase in TLF in B. subtilis and E. coli suspensions at a concentration of 105 CFU/ml and in P. aeruginosa suspensions at 106 CFU/ml.
+Expressing this microbially-related TLF in terms of concentration of tryptophan having the same emission intensity at its maximum, this detection threshold was approximately equivalent to the presence of 2 ppb of tryptophan in solution.
+This suggests that the studies using microbial detection at a single excitation/emission wavelength and claiming the detection limit equivalent to 1-3 ppb of tryptophan are capable of detecting bacteria at the ~105 CFU/ml level.
+Furthermore, statistical analysis of our data has shown an ability to detect bacteria at a concentration of 103, 104 and 104 CFU/ml for B. subtilis, E. coli and P. aeruginosa, respectively, using this simple peak-picking approach.

-This finding signifies that using single wavelength fluorescence spectroscopy, at the TLF region, bacteria can be detected in clean water at a concentration of 103-104 CFU/ml.
-While not keeping up with the Ministry of Health regulations (2013), this could have industrial implications, since it enables containment of contaminations at a relatively early stage, and much earlier than most methods enable, using a quick, cheap fluorimeter.
+This detection limit seems to be insufficient to the requirements of Israeli Ministry of Health regulations (2013), but it could have implications, e.g. in water, food, pharmaceutical and beverage industry for monitoring microbial contamination at a relatively early stage, and much earlier than most methods enable, using a quick, cheap fluorimeter.

-On the grounds of this finding, we collected water samples over a year from different drinking water wells in the north of Israel.
-The raw drinking water was transferred immediately after sampling to our lab for fluorescence scanning, and to the main microbial lab of the water authorities for standard microbiological testing which includes E. coli, coliform and fecal coliform counts as well as heterotrophic plate counts (HPCs).
-We then tried to apply our method for the enumeration of HPCs in drinking water and while little correlation was measured between fluorescence and bacterial concentration (R2=0.23, p<0.01, Figure 11Error!
-Reference source not found.), we could statistically differentiate samples with >90 CFU/ml from those with less bacteria (Figure 12).
+However, in our further analysis of groundwater samples collected through the year, weak (albeith significant) correlation was found between emission at a certain point of the EEM map and HPC bacterial concentration (R2=0.23, p<0.01, Figure 11Error!
+Reference source not found.), It was possible to differentiate samples with >90 CFU/ml from those with less bacteria (Figure 12).
 Furthermore, even though a very small sample size (n=2) was found of samples with over 500 CFU/ml, those samples showed a significant increase in fluorescence which could be visually observed (Figure 13).

-When observing these highly contaminated samples, it was obvious that the signal is not limited to the TLF peak area of 275±5 nm excitation and 360±10 nm emission but is actually spread over a large area of the EEM, including the entire proteinaceous region (220-300 nm excitation, 300-400 nm emission,(Yang et al., 2015)), the edge of the humic substance region (210-300 nm excitation, 400+ emission,(Yang et al., 2015)) and also included a strong peak in the region of 210 nm excitation and 370±10 nm emission, as described by Simelane (Simelane, 2013).
-This has led us to believe that perhaps by observing the entire EEM we could improve significantly our detection abilities.
-This was particularly relevant since samples with <500 CFU/ml showed very little overall fluorescence (Figure 14), which may be clarified using PLS multivariate analysis.
+Examining the highly contaminated samples, it was clear that the emission was not limited to the TLF region but was actually spread over a large area of the EEM, including the entire proteinaceous region ( the 220-300 nm excitation wavelength range, the 300-400 nm emission wavelength range ,(Yang et al., 2015)), the edge of the humic substance region (excitation in the 210-300 nm range and the emission above 400 nm ,(Yang et al., 2015)) and also included a strong peak with excitation around 210 nm and emission at 370±10 nm emission, as described by Simelane (Simelane, 2013).
+This has led us to believe that examining the entire EEM could improve significantly the detection abilities.
+This was particularly relevant since samples with <500 CFU/ml showed very little overall fluorescence (Figure 14).
+Such weak signals could be properly analyzed using PLS multivariate analysis.

-Multispectral fluorescence spectroscopy for detection and differentiation of bacteria in water
+Fluorescence spectroscopy: use of EEMs for detection and differentiation of bacteria in water